Inline Skates and Exercise Benefits

 you're going to buy a really cheap pair I'll guarantee you that you

 not enjoy inline skating.
-What I suggest that you buy a pair in the
+What I suggest that you buy a decent to good

 in a pair of sports socks.
 If you feel the boot rubbing against your